 Step 3: Click the Night Shift tab in the following pop-up window.

 Here you can configure when Night Shift automatically runs, turn it on until the next sunrise, and set your preferred color temperature.
 For scheduling, you can let MacOS turn it on and off at sunset and sunrise based on your location, or you can set a custom schedule.

 As with Windows 10’s Night light feature, Apple’s Night Shift makes your display’s colors warmer and reduces the amount of emitted blue light.
 Give it a try to see if it improves your sleep habits and lets you be healthier, more productive, and generally a happier Mac user.

-Iris mini — A truly lightweight blue-light filter application, Iris mini has no UI, no buttons, and no “confusing options,” just the ability to adjust your monitor’s coloring to best protect your eyes from glare and harmful blue light.
-You can manually control it if you wish, but the automatic mode will keep up with where the sun is in relation to your location and automatically adjust your screen’s coloring accordingly.
-It has versions for Windows, Mac, and Linux, so no matter what platform you’re using, you’ll be able to take advantage of it.
+Iris mini — An ultra-lightweight blue-light filter application, Iris mini has no UI, no buttons, and no confusing extra options.
+Just the ability to adjust your monitor’s coloring to protect your eyes from glare and harmful blue light.
+You can adjust the settings manually or let the automatic mode handle it.
+The automatic mode sets your screen’s colors depending on the time of day.
+Iris mini has versions for Windows, Mac, and Linux, so you’ll be able to take advantage of it no matter what platform you’re using.